reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/4 - Wrongness and Reasons.md

 E.g. that it would be slightly inconvenient to keep a promise is no reason to break the promise.
 This is explained because others could reasonably refuse to license us to count them as reasons.
 (3) There is no fixed list of morally relevant or irrelevant considerations.
-The aim of justifiability allows for a system for working on justification considerations.
+The aim of justifiability allows for a system for determining relevant considerations.
 It's a continuing process of revising and refining what reasons are relevant.

-Contractualism explains the priority of moral judgments.
+Contractualism explains the *importance* of moral judgments.
 The issue is not to explain a special rational force that moral reasons have over agents.
 Rather, it is to explain the special flaw attributed to amoralists from the perspective of agents already concerned with morality.
 This is explained because the reasons a person accepts affects the kind of relations we can have with them.